haosulab/ManiSkill/docs/source/user_guide/tutorials/custom_tasks.md

 ## (Optional) Setting up Cameras/Sensors for Observations and Recording

 If you want your task to be able to return information from sensors like cameras as part of observations, you need to implement a `_sensor_configs` property which should return a list of `BaseSensorConfig` objects.
 At the moment the only sensor implemented are Cameras.
 In the future other forms of sensors will be added.
-Adding a `_register_human_render_cameras` property will add cameras to be used to take pictures for the `"rgb_array"` render mode, which is usually used just for saving videos to look at, but are never used as part of the actual environment observations.
+Adding a `_human_render_camera_configs` property will add cameras to be used to take pictures for the `"rgb_array"` render mode, which is usually used just for saving videos to look at, but are never used as part of the actual environment observations.

 Below shows how to use `CameraConfig` to define sensors, you define its position, quaternion, width, height, fov, near, and far attributes.